mcdonn/LSA2019-Reproducible-Research/README.md

 By the end of the workshop, participants will be able to:

-- Initiate `git` repo using the command line
+- Initiate git repo using the command line
-- Use basic `git` commands
+- Use basic `git` commands (e.g., commit, status)
-- Create a repository on GitHub
+- Create a repo on GitHub
-- Invite collaborators
+- Work collaboratively on GitHub Repo
-- Use Markdown with Python in Jupyter Notebooks
+- Integrate Markdown and Python in Jupyter Notebooks
-- Integrate R code and Markdown for knitr documents
+- Integrate R code and Markdown for dynamic (`knitr`) documents

 ## Participants
 This workshop is primarily aimed at early- and mid-career researchers, but will be accessible to both graduate students and senior researchers.
 Basic knowledge of either R or Python will be very beneficial but is not required.
 Participants will not be asked to write their own code; exercises will contain the necessary Python and R code.